zackify/validify/README.md

 ## Coming Soon

-- Full test coverage with testing-libraru
+- Full test coverage with testing-library
 - TS types for all the code

 ## Install